VoltCruelerz/OwlMarble-Magic/feats/feats.md

   - If the weapon has the heavy property, you ignore it.
   - You increase the critical hit range of the weapon by 1.
   - Increase the weapon’s die size by 1 tier.
 (1d4 -> 1d6 -> 1d8 -> 1d10 -> 1d12 -> 2d6 -> 2d8)

+## Windcarver [New]

+You have learned to shroud your weapon in a sheathe of wind, granting you the following benefits while wielding a weapon that deals Slashing damage:

+- When you make a melee attack with the requisite weapon on your turn, you project a cutting wave of wind from the blade, increasing the reach of the attack by 5 times your proficiency bonus.
+On a hit, the target takes an additional 1d4 Thunder damage.
+    - If the target hasa a fly speed, it is reduced by 30 until the beginning of your next turn.
+This effect does not stack.
+- You can cast the Mage Hand spell without components, which takes the form of a small whirlwind.
+- When you are attacked with a ranged weapon attack, you can use your Reaction to impose disadvantage on the attack.